Huggies: History

+after consumer tests in Denver and Salt Lake City proved they were one of the best features.
+Kimbies production suffered in the early 1970s after a strike occurred at the Memphis plant.
+In 1974, the adhesives were switched from plastisol to latex due to increased costs.
+This led to negative feedback due to latex being less durable.
+Engineers in the Memphis, Beech Island, South Carolina, and New Milford, Connecticut mills devised a wide variety of tissue machine designs that would eventually incorporate layers of absorbent padding of varying thickness.
+As it was designed to fit snugly, the name Kleenex Huggies was chosen and the redesigned diaper was introduced in December 1977.

 Products

-Huggies carries diapers for premature babies, newborns, and infants, and they have variorities for daytime and nighttime.
-They also offer Pull-Ups, training pants for toddlers transitioning from diapers to underwear.
-Huggies also sells Natural Care wipes.
+Huggies are diapers designed for premature babies, newborns, and infants, with varieties available for both daytime and nighttime use.
+Additionally, Huggies is the creator of Pull-Ups and Natural Care Wipes.

 Pure & Natural Diapers were introduced in 2009 and marketed as an environmentally friendly alternative to traditional Huggies diapers.
 In 2019, Huggies introduced Special Delivery, incorporating plant-based materials.
+In 2024, Huggies introducted Skin Essentials, replacing Special Delivery.

-GoodNites are a line of disposable diapers made for children and adolescents who wet the bed at night.
+GoodNites is a line of disposable diapers made for children and adolescents who wet the bed at night.
 They formerly carried the Huggies logo, but are now labeled simply as "GoodNites" and are no longer sold under the Huggies brand.

-Gender specific diapers
+Sex specific diapers

-In Australia and certain other countries, Huggies diapers are typically marketed in gender-specific versions for boys and girls.
+In Australia and certain other countries, Huggies diapers are typically marketed in sex-specific versions for boys and girls.